dpb587/metalink/README.md

 **Verify** a blob with the strongest digest of its receipt...

-    $ blob-receipt verify path/to/receipt.json path/to/blob.tgz
+    $ metalink verify path/to/receipt.json path/to/blob.tgz

 Or further configure the receipt verification with...